abdahad1996/WorldOfPAYBACK/Readme_Sections/CI_Security.md

 ### API key for Google Places API

 For security purposes, I stored the `API_KEY` in a plist to prevent from being leaked in the source code by adding the file in the `.gitignore`.
 This ensures the file only exists locally on my device, thus preventing any possible leakage to an attacker who could make requests on my behalf for free.

+you can add in your environment variable in Github action but the best way to secure keys are to not have them on the app.